loathers/ChIT/docs/README.md

 - modifiers: Some useful modifiers (+meat, +items, +combat, ML, DA, DR etc)
 - elements: Shows the KoL elements chart from the wiki (also mostly for the toolbar)
 - update: Notifies you when new versions of CHIT are available
+- next: Provides a dropdown to tell ChIT where you're going next to get recommendations beforehand

 ### Layout Variables